- Associate Professor, Associate Director URI Honors Program

 - Email: email@example.com

 Karl’s research interests are directed toward the role apparel and design plays in the creation of personal, ethnic and national identity.
 Environmental concerns, especially in how the design community needs to contribute to environmental sustainability are also an increasing area of interest and focus.
-Since 2010, Karl has also been involved in a cross-disciplinary research project with scholars at the University of Iceland on nationalistic culture-creation in 19th century Iceland.
+Since 2010, Karl was involved in a cross-disciplinary research project with scholars at the University of Iceland on nationalistic culture-creation in 19th century Iceland, resulting in a book that was published in late 2017.
 In 2012, however, he began to also investigate the design and cultural needs and constraints of clothing in long-duration space exploration and was awarded a grant from URI’s Council for Research toward this purpose in June of 2013.
 Since then, Karl has been a member of the 100 Year Starship Research Team that is aiming to enable human spaceflight beyond our solar system within a century.
 (See more about this in a recent SO Rhode Island magazine article).

 - Ph.D., Anthropology and Material Culture, Boston University, University Professors Program, 2011